 Section 7.13.2.D.ii states that the City Council must determine that the proposed PRO rezoning would be in the public interest and the public benefits of the proposed PRO rezoning would clearly outweigh the detriments.
-The following benefits are being offered by the applicant (as listed in their narrative)

 The following are the benefits provided with the original concept plan that remain:

 - 1. Redevelopment Potential of Property: Development of an otherwise undevelopable property under current zoning regulations.
 There is a redevelopment potential for the property even if the property is developed according to existing zoning, but perhaps not as likely.
 Variances for setbacks and lot sizes would be expected for any residential development due to the shape and depth of the lots, which would make it difficult to design in compliance with the regulations.
 Removing vacant and non-conforming buildings can be considered as a public benefit, although one of the buildings within the road right-of-way has historic significance.
 See attached memo on the Cornelius Austin home. - 2.
 Fulfilling the Master Plan's Redevelopment Strategy: Meeting the intent of the City's Pavilion Shore Village planning area.
 Staff acknowledges that the proposed development aims to fulfill the redevelopment vision laid out in the Master Plan.
 The Master Plan talks about a mix of uses in the area, however, and this plan addresses the housing uses.
 There are existing commercial uses in the area, but the result is not necessarily a cohesive development that ties the uses together and expands the commercial options available to the local community.
 The applicant's position that additional residents and investment in the area could drive development interest is valid, and the single family uses are appropriate in the proposed area.
-The surrounding community has also strongly voiced a desire for only single family homes in the proposed areas, with any additional commercial uses to be located closer to the Old Novi Road/Thirteen Mile intersection. - Public Parking: Public parking spaces along Old Novi Road for overflow park parking.
-Ten on-street parking spaces are proposed along the east side of Old Novi Road.
-These would be available for the general public including local residents, customers of local businesses, and visitors of the Pavilion Shore Park.
-The Master
+The surrounding community has also strongly voiced a desire for only single family homes in the proposed areas, with any additional commercial uses to be located closer to the Old Novi Road/Thirteen Mile intersection.